litesaml/docs/docs/build-metadata/entity.md

 ---

 Entity Descriptor is a document that describes features of a SAML entity.
-It's a way through which a party reveals it's own id (entityID), roles (SP and IDP features), exact locations it communicates trough, it's certificate which other parties use to verify it's message signatures and for encryption, as well as some other details.
+It's a way through which a party reveals its own ID (entityID), roles (SP and IDP features), exact locations it communicates through, its certificate which other parties use to verify its message signatures and for encryption, as well as some other details.

-Most important elements of an SP EntityDescriptor are:
+The most important elements of an SP EntityDescriptor are:

 * entityID
 * certificate
 * Assertion Consumer Service

-Most important elements of an IDP EntityDescriptor are:
+The most important elements of an IDP EntityDescriptor are:

 * entityID
 * certificate